-

 We Have Become Travelers

-In 2019, when my brother-in-law, John, died in a freak accident, I couldn’t push the accident out of my mind for more than a few hours at a time.
-Six, even eight months later, I still read and reread the police reports, traffic citations, … Continue reading
+In 2010, when my brother-in-law, John, died in a freak accident, I couldn’t push the accident out of my mind for more than a few hours at a time.
+Six, even eight months later, I still read and reread the … Continue reading